 - The patient is an appropriate surgical candidate.
 Give special consideration for the lead length, implant depth, and ability to successfully implant the lead and route the lead to the Stimulator. - The patient can properly operate the Axonics SNM System.
-This includes the ability to use the Remote Control, to detect alignment of the Charger, and to understand when charging is complete. - If the patient underwent a test stimulation period, he/she received satisfactory results. - The patient does not have a history of sensitivity to stimulation.
+This includes the ability to use the Remote Control, to detect alignment of the Charger, and to understand when charging is complete. - Trial Stimulation: The patient has undergone a trial stimulation with either a temporary lead for up to 7 days, or a permanent lead for up to 14 days, and he/she experienced a 50% reduction in urinary symptoms. - If the patient underwent a test stimulation period, he/she received satisfactory results. - The patient does not have a history of sensitivity to stimulation.